Dava96/ASTra/README.md

 What I would change if I was to do this again
 * It wouldn't be written in python I'd use a more memory efficient language like Rust.
-Generating the Abstract Syntax Tree is slow and depends on the repo size and depth of the generation and python is also a slow language.
+Generating the Abstract Syntax Tree is slow and depends on the repo size and depth of the generation.
+Python is also a slow language.
 * Focus on the core capabilities of what I set out to do Agentic development.
 Not add random stuff like the ability to schedule crons 😂
 * Focus on one method of communication rather than trying to add them all.
 Discord is also pretty bad for interacting with models using traditional discord commands (stupid idea).
 * Really bad AI Slop along with no real thought process from my self which resulted in a messy project.